What to do in Kathmandu, Nepal – the most amazing sights!

 Thamel District - heart of the Kathmandu cuisine.

-Traditional Nepalees food.
+Traditional Nepalese food.

 Dal Bhat – delicious, my favourite!
+Dal bhat is so much more than just rice with lentils.

 Momos – dumplings